frantic0/genam/README.md

 * Mesh size
 * Mesh Element Order

 Genam also allows the specification of complex metasurface lens macros.
-For instance a 16x16 unit-celll focusing metasurface lens can be specified like so:
+For instance, a 16x16 unit-cell focusing metasurface lens can be specified like so:

 ```